cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/Organization/Organization Settings/saml-sso.md

 ## Configuration Instructions for Specific Identity Providers

-You can configure SAML SSO with your preferred identity provider.
-Here are configuration instructions for some popular identity providers:
+**You can configure SAML SSO with your preferred identity provider**.
+Here are instructions for some popular IdPs:

 - [Azure AD](#azure-ad)
 - [Duo](#duo)